ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssh_keys.md

 # Create SSH keys

 SSH keys allow us to log into the cloud server which will run JupyterHub.
 SSH keys come in pairs, a private key and a public key.
-The public key will be stored on the JupyterHub server and the private key will stay on our local machine.
+The public key will be stored on the JupyterHub cloud server and the private key will stay secure on our local machine.

 [TOC]